 Wheat and other products in the US are infused or “enriched” with synthetic isolated vitamins that are not properly absorbed by the body and have caused many to have an overload of iron in their bloodstream rather than the iron being absorbed by their cells.

 It has also been suggested that the pesticide, Round-Up, is making people sick.
-I have seen many folks who felt much better than eating the regular wheat found in most commercial products with just switching to organic grains.
+I have seen many folks who felt much better than eating the regular wheat found in most commercial products by just switching to organic grains.

 The Consequences of Mineral Deficiency, Hormones and Other Chemicals